openscan-explorer/explorer-metadata/README.md

 Open, community-driven metadata repository for the OpenScan blockchain explorer.

-This repository contains verified metadata for tokens, networks, apps, organizations, supporters, and donations displayed on OpenScan.
+This repository contains verified metadata for tokens, networks, apps, organizations, events, supporters, and donations displayed on OpenScan.

 ## Structure